Surgical Navigation

 Hip

-Regarding total hip arthroplasty, the two most important technical challenges are accurate placement of the acetabular component and accurate measurement of leg-length change during surgery.
-These two problems can typically be very well managed using computer-assisted surgical navigation.
+Regarding total hip arthroplasty, one of the most critical technical challenges involves accurate placement of the acetabular component.
+Using surgical navigation methods to track the position of the pelvis and the relative position of the acetabular component as it is being implanted is the most reliable method of performing this step of the procedure.
 Proper acetabular cup positioning can be challenging because the patient's pelvis moves around during hip replacement surgery and it's impossible to know the exact position of the pelvis at the moment that the acetabular cup is being inserted unless the motion of the pelvis is tracked during surgery.
 Even taking xrays during surgery has limitations because the exact angle of the xray is not known so precise measurements are difficult to make.

 Acetabular component malposition can lead to an increased likelihood of a number of problems including accelerated wear of the hip, bone loss around the hip due to the wear debris, impingement of the components, or dislocation of the hip and can lead to repeat surgery for any of these problems.
 Using computer assistance to measure the position and orientation of the acetabular cup during its insertion is a very important application of surgical navigation since improved component positioning inevitably leads to a lower incidence of all of these problems.